Cooper-Frye sampling with short-range repulsion: Introduction

 The paper is organized as follows.
-The modeling of the short-range repulsion effect by means of the rejection sampling step is introduced in Sec.~\ref{sec:method}.
+The modeling of the short-range repulsion effect using the rejection sampling step is described in Sec.~\ref{sec:method}.
 Section~\ref{sec:CooperFrye} describes how the effect is introduced into a multi-component hadron system at Cooper-Frye particlization.
-Applications of the method to heavy-ion collisions are presented in Sec.~\ref{sec:HIC}.
+The method's application to heavy-ion collisions is presented in Sec.~\ref{sec:HIC}.
 Conclusions and outlook in Sec.~\ref{sec:summary} close the article.